King, Iraq President Hold Talks On Current Developments, Situation In Gaza

-Amman, Apr.
-15 (Petra) His Majesty King Abdullah II held talks on Monday with Iraq President Abdul Latif Rashid, at Basman Palace.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah held talks on Monday with Iraq President Abdul Latif Rashid, at Basman Palace.

-During bilateral talks followed by expanded ones, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, the two leaders discussed current developments, with His Majesty warning that the current situation in the region could lead to further escalation that threatens its security and stability.
+During bilateral talks followed by expanded ones, attended by HRH Crown Prince Hussein, the two leaders discussed current developments, with His Majesty warning that the current situation in the region could lead to further escalation that threatens its security and stability, according to a Royal Court statement.

 The two leaders stressed the need to step up efforts to reach an immediate cessation of the aggression on Gaza, and to work on reaching a just and comprehensive solution to the Palestinian issue that guarantees the Palestinian people's legitimate rights and ends the cycle of violence in the region.